Build a simple app with text composables

 Annotation with a preview title

-You can pass multiple parameters to the annotation, as shown here.
+You can pass multiple arguments to the annotation, as shown here.

 Annotation with a preview title and the system UI (the phone screen)